Lincoln Motor Company: 2020s

 For 2020, the Lincoln model line underwent further expansion, with the return of the Aviator mid-size SUV (again a counterpart of the Ford Explorer); the revived Aviator offers the first hybrid-electric system in a Lincoln SUV.
 The long-wheelbase coach-door Continental is now offered as a regular production model only in Black Label trim.
 The MKC was replaced by the Lincoln Corsair, remaining a counterpart of the Ford Escape/Kuga.
 Also in 2020, Lincoln announced that it was ending production of the Continental and MKZ sedans by end of the year due to the popularity of SUVs.

 Worldwide distribution

 The home market of the Lincoln Motor Company brand is the United States, Canada, and Mexico.
 Around the world, Ford Motor Company has used Lincoln in various markets as a flagship brand while using the Ford brand across its entire product line for other regions.

 Asia

-In Japan, Lincoln was marketed alongside Ford through 2016, when Ford ended its operations in that country.
+In Japan, Lincoln was marketed alongside Ford through 2016, when Ford ended its operations in the country.

 In South Korea, the Lincoln product line continues to be offered.
 Previously excluded from the region, the Lincoln Navigator was introduced to the country for the 2022 model year.